 4) Ethical Issues in Research: Case-based discussions are led by members of the training faculty, and occasionally by outside experts.
 A minimum of 12 different sessions are provided and required over the two years of training.
 Topics covered during year one include: safety monitoring/withdrawal/ DSMB; internet research; the use of placebos in research; recruitment' coerced samples, and intellectual properties.
 Alternating years deal with topics including diminished capacities; authorship; misconduct in science; conflict of interest; peer review, and minors in research.

-It is expected that Fellows will attend and participate in national meetings of alcohol and substance abuse research specialty societies.
-As the Fellow's own research reaches completion, it is also expected that the Fellow will make presentations of his/her research at these meetings.
+It is expected that postdocs will attend and participate in national meetings of alcohol and substance abuse research specialty societies.
+As the postdoc's own research reaches completion, it is also expected that the postdoc will make presentations of their research at these meetings.
 Some funding is available to support conference attendance.